 Dr Nick Ferris

 Prof Stacy Goergen

-Date last modified: May 01, 2009
+Date last modified: July 29, 2016

-Usually, you will be advised before you have the MRI scan that part of the way through the scan, gadolinium contrast medium will be injected.
-The technologist who performs the MRI scan, a nurse or a radiologist (a specialist doctor) will give you the injection.
+Usually, you will be advised by the technologist or nurse before you have the MRI scan that it is recommended that gadolinium contrast medium be injected during the examination.
+As with any medical procedure, you have the right to seek further advice and/or to decline a gadolinium injection.
+The technologist who carries out the MRI scan, a nurse or a radiologist will give you the injection.

 Gadolinium contrast medium is given by intravenous injection, that is, through a small needle into a vein in your arm, either by hand injection or by an automated injector.